wbrowar/craft-guide/README.md

 ![Screenshot](resources/img/guide-setting-colors-example.png)

-For example, if you want to show your Craft CMS pride, enter this into the Custom CSS field in Guide's plugin settings.
+For example, if you want to match Craft's sidebar, enter this into the Custom CSS field in Guide's plugin settings.
 Anywhere these colors are set they will be updated.

 ```$css
 :root {